 The Superannuation Guarantee rate remained at 9.5% for the 2015/2016 financial year, and again remains at 9.5% for the 2016/2017 financial year.
 The Superannuation Guarantee rate first increased to 9.5% from 1 July 2014 (the 2014/2015 year).

-Based on revised laws, the SG rate will remain at 9.5% for another 5 years, increasing to 10% from July 2021, and eventually increasing to 12% from July 2025 (see comprehensive table below).
+Based on revised laws, the SG rate will remain at 9.5% for another 5 years, increasing to 10% from July 2021, and eventually increasing to 12% from July 2025 (see table below, and more comprehensive table later in the article).

 When will the SG rate increase to 12%?